SoftInstigate/restheart-website/docs3/Default_Configuration_File.md

 # Limit for the maximum number of concurrent requests being served
 requests-limit: 1000

+# Time limit in milliseconds for processing queries on the server (without network latency).
+0 means no time limit
+query-time-limit: 0

+# Time limit in milliseconds for processing aggregations on the server (without network latency).
+0 means no time limit
+aggregation-time-limit: 0

 # Number of I/O threads created for non-blocking tasks. at least 2. suggested value: core*2
 io-threads: 2